 Wow, I really wish this thread would have been up yesterday.
 I used a razor blade on the head...
 I'll just get it resurfaced I guess, Its not in the best shape anyways.

-Harbor Freight. for the head I would just pay the $25 to have a shop surface it.
+on a block I use the red and blue scotch brite disks from harbor freight. for the head I would just pay the $25 to have a shop surface it.

 please take my advice, this is the worst thing you can do to clean the HG off.. i picked that habbit up as a mechanic in a shop as a teenager, then when i got to another shop a few years later i about got my head bit off for doing that. it actually will make your head/block unlevel by a few thousandths..
 If ya dont believe me clean up a known good head and block then take a machinists straight edge to it and check with a feeler gauge (don't use a carpenters square though, they arn't as straight as most think they are )

 I'm not trying to dog you for it, but point you towards the light so to speak.
 Now days i remove stubborn gaskets with a can of permatex gasket remover and a plastic razor blade that came withg my scraper.. a quick spray of the remover and 3 mintues later even the toughest gasket will come right off with little effort